Rangitata Diversion Race: Resource consents

 A separate resource consent (CRC011245) applies to the diversion of water from the South Branch of the Ashburton River/Hakatere – with a maximum continuous take of 7.1 cumecs.
 However, the main consent condition (CRC182542) limits the maximum combined take from the Rangitata and South Ashburton rivers to 35.4 cumecs.

 Irrigation offtakes

+The total area irrigated is 75000 ha with a further 20000 ha consented.

 The maximum volumes and rates of flow of water that may be taken from the Rangitata Diversion Race are specified in section 15 of the Irrigation Schemes Act 1990.
 During any season beginning on 10 September and ending on 9 May in the following year, the maximum volume offtake and flow rates for the three main irrigation schemes supplied from the RDR are:

 Highbank and Montalto power stations

 The RDR scheme was designed as a combined irrigation and power generation scheme.
 A hydro power station was constructed at Highbank to utilise the 104 m hydrostatic head available from the end point of the canal on the Rakaia river terrace down to the river below.
 The Highbank Power Station was commissioned in 1945.
 It has a single turbine and generator with an installed capacity of 28 MW.

 The power output available from the station reduced over a long period of time following commissioning, as a result of the gradual accumulation of sand in the canal.
 Between 1976 and 1979, dredging was carried out to remove the sand, and a sand trap was installed near the intake at Klondyke.

 A small power station was commissioned at Montalto in 1982, to utilise the energy available at a point in the route of the canal where there is a 7 m drop in level.
 The Montalto Power Station has an installed capacity of 1.9 MW.

 The combined annual energy generation from the Montalto and Highbank power stations is approximately 94 GWh.
 The energy generated from the power stations varies depending upon irrigation requirements, but water flow for generation is guaranteed for four months of the year.
 Generation typically occurs for six to eight months each year.